Construction Accounting 101: Principles and Best Practices

 Specialized Construction Billing

-Sometimes, contractors choose specialized billing methods such as Fixed Price, Time and Material, AIA Progress Billing and Cost-Plus.
+Sometimes, contractors choose specialized billing methods such as Fixed Price, Time and Material, AIA Progress Billing, and Cost-Plus.
 Let’s discuss each in detail.

-Fixed Price Contracts
+Lump Sum or Fixed Price Contracts

 Time and Material Contracts